From Bali to Davao: Bamboo, Tribes & Shared Knowledge

 Here’s what we’re working with:

-- 15 local participants
+• 15 local participants

 The training runs for 10 days starting March 10th.

-This is hands-on and straight into the build.
 Foundations will already be in place — we’re going straight to structure, joinery, and assembly.

 If you know someone who’d love a real community bamboo build — not a workshop, not a demo, but actual construction — send them this way.

-I’ll be sharing how it all unfolds.
+Here’s how it all went:

 🌿